ainneo/RG-FE-Test/README.md

 ## About this Project

-This is a frontend test for Grin Rooster.
+This is a frontend test for RoosterGrin.
 This project was built with React.js showcasing my vanilla JavaScript and CSS skills, as well as my responsive design skills.
 I used React Scroll for scrolling, Styled Components for styling, and Aos library for animations.
-Be sure to check out the responsive navagition bar and Styled Components.
-I would greatly appreciate feedback and responses to my code.
-Thank you!
+Be sure to check out the responsive navagition bar and overal responsiveness.
+I would greatly appreciate feedback and questions regarding my card.
+#### See it live here (RoosterGrin)[https://roostergrin.netlify.app/]

 ## Technologies:

 - React.js (JavaScript, HTML, CSS)
 - Styled Components (A combination of vanilla JavaScript and CSS)
 - Aos for animated content

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 ### Addiontal Information: